-My name is Paul Aly.
+A Picture of Me (and my beard) My name is Paul Aly.
 I’m a software developer, mentor, and all around tech enthusiast.
-I’m currently a Senior Software Engineer at VMware working Azure Spring Apps and Spring Cloud Services.
+I’m currently a Staff Software Engineer at Kohl’s.
 However this blog, its contents, and opinions are my own.

 Continuous learning is one of my passions, and I thought this blog would be a great way I could do that while also sharing my experiences with others.
 I created LumberjackDev with a few goals in mind: